Jay-Shah10/FSND-catalog/README.md

 * localhost:8000/genres/<int:genre_id>/movies/josn - prints movies in a specific genres in json form.
 * localhost:8000/genres/<int:genre_id>/movies/<int:movies_id>/json - shows a speicific movie details in json format.

-genre_id and movie_ids can be obtain by running the first two.
+genre_id and movie_ids can be obtained by running the first two.
 Subsitute those values in.